Ground-state properties via machine learning quantum constraints

-We look for the constrained minimum $\{g_r, \tilde{g}_{r'}\}$ by minimizing either $L=\bar E +\eta f$ or $L=\bar E +\eta f^{*}$, where $\bar E = E/(N/2)$, and $\eta$ controls the weight of the quantum constraints and should balance between values too large to allow an efficient search acceptance rate, and values too small to prevent $\{g_r, \tilde{g}_{r'}\}$ from leaving regions represented by the dataset samples.
-Also, given the adiabatic theorem and absence of phase transition, we use the expectation values at $V$ as initial points of the search for those at $V+\delta V$, and so on so forth.
-In practice, we start from $V=2$ with an interval of $\delta V=-0.05$ \footnote{Although the metallic state at $V=0$ offers a good starting point, the transaction in $r$ and $r'$ may cause issues.}.
-The benchmark results are summarized in Fig. \ref{fig:CDWvsV} and Ref. \cite{SuppGSPviaMLC}, and their consistency indicates that machine learning can offer a general and trustworthy path toward quantum constraints.
+We look for the constrained minimum $\{g_r, \tilde{g}_{r'}\}$ by minimizing either $L=\bar E +\eta f$ or $L=\bar E +\eta f^{*}$, where $\bar E = E/(N/2)$. $\eta$ controls the weight of the quantum constraints, and the optimized results approach the physical limit asymptotically when $\eta\rightarrow\infty$.
+In practice, we should balance $\eta$ between too large to allow an efficient search acceptance rate and too small to prevent the search from exiting regions represented by the samples.
+The extrapolation of $\eta$ may offer a more systematic analysis, and an example is shown in Supplemental Material \cite{SuppGSPviaMLC}.

+Also, we use the expectation values of $\{g_r, \tilde{g}_{r'}\}$ at $V$ to initialize the search at $V+\delta V$, and so on so forth.
+In practice, we start from $V=2$ with an interval of $\delta V=-0.01$ \footnote{Although the model at $V=0$ also offers a good starting point, the truncation in $r$ and $r'$ for a metal state may cause issues.}.
+The benchmark results are summarized in Fig. \ref{fig:CDWvsV} and Ref. \cite{SuppGSPviaMLC}, and their consistency indicates that given sufficient dataset and training, machine learning can offer a trustworthy path toward quantum constraints.
+It is worth noting that such soft quantum constraints offer a distinctive and complementary perspective to conventional variational approaches: while the latter bounds the ground states from above, given a search space generally smaller than necessary, our method may approach the ground state from below, where near-physical regions join our consideration yielding a search space larger than permitted.

 The quantum-constraint perspective also allows us to design quantum many-body systems like never before.
-Say we wish to apply certain criteria to expectation values, and sometimes it is as simple as including the corresponding operators into the Hamiltonian, yet sometimes we wish to exclude such operators for nontrivial alternatives, e.g., through spontaneous symmetry breaking, or the criteria simply do not interpret into any operators.
-For instance, to maximize $(\mbox{Re}(g_1))^\epsilon \mbox{Re}(\tilde g_{1/2} + \tilde g_{-1/2})$, $\epsilon\in[0.5,2]$ for 1D fermion insulators on bipartite lattices, we simply solve the constrained maximization with the quantum constraints.
-Conventionally, we need to study a variational Hamiltonian instead, such as:
+Say we wish to apply certain criteria to expectation values: sometimes it is as simple as the inclusion of the corresponding observables into the Hamiltonian, yet sometimes the criteria do not possess simple interpretations or require a nontrivial origin such as spontaneous symmetry breaking.
+For instance, to maximize $(\mbox{Re}(g_1))^\epsilon \mbox{Re}(\tilde g_{1/2} + \tilde g_{-1/2})$, $\epsilon\in[0.5,2]$ for 1D fermion insulators on bipartite lattices, we commonly need to consider a variational Hamiltonian, such as:

-where $\Delta$ is a variational parameter to explore.
-We compare our results in Fig. \ref{fig:design}.
-While $H_{var}$ balances operators favoring $\mbox{Re}(\tilde g_{1/2} + \tilde g_{-1/2})$ and $\mbox{Re}(g_1)$ for simplicity, larger variational spaces with additional operators are required for thoroughness in general.
-The solutions of ground states may also cause complications.
-Our strategy circumvents such difficulties.